 - Deliblatska Peščara – South Banat.
 Largest sandy terrain in Europe – some 380 km² large area with inland dunes.
 In order to stop the movement of dunes this area has been planted with trees but here still are found numerous rare species of steppe plants and animals.

 - Sopotnički Falls – Zlatibor.
 Beautiful waterfall – the water here is falling over moss covered travertine formations.
 Total height – 25 m.

 Man made landmarks of Serbia

 - Lepenski Vir – Braničevo.
 Unusual and very important archaeological find – Mesolithic settlement which was inhabited starting from 9500 – 7200 BC.
 Around the 6300 – 6000 BC here were built significant structures and monumental sculptures.
-Site has been relocated before the flooding of Danube valley.
+The site has been relocated before the flooding of the Danube valley.
 This is one of the earliest known permanent human settlements in the world.

 - Vinča (Belo Brdo) – Belgrade.
 One of the largest Neolithic settlements in Europe, inhabited since 5700 BC.
-Cultural layer here is up to 9 m thick.
-Site has provided rich and important finds which show that very advanced culture for its time existed here.
-Some of the most interesting are Vinča symbols – signs on artifacts which might represent world’s oldest proto-writing system.
+The cultural layer here is up to 9 m thick.
+The site has provided rich and important finds which show that very advanced culture for its time existed here.
+Some of the most interesting are Vinča symbols – signs on artifacts which might represent the world’s oldest proto-writing system.